Open-Source Internet-based Sprinkler / Irrigation Timer

 - OpenSprinkler’s built-in microcontroller runs water schedules on its own.
 Program schedules and settings are stored in non-volatile memory.
 It does not require any external computer, server, or software to run.

-- All settings are done through a web browser.
+- All settings are done through a web browser or mobile app.
 Any device with a modern web browser (IE excluded) can work with OpenSprinkler.
 It does not use any proprietary software or PC-only software.

 - Above all, OpenSprinkler is open-source and built using free software.
+It provides a rich set of features, some of which are rarely found on other similar products.
 There is a strong educational aspect in it.
-You are given the freedom of making modifications, expanding its functionality.
+You are given the flexibility of making modifications to expand its functionality.
 You are welcome to contribute to this project through GitHub.

-- Hardware design is compatible with JeeNode and Nanode RF.
+- Generation 1.x hardware design is compatible with JeeNode and Nanode RF.
 The circuit can be used as a general-purpose Ethernet and RF-enabled device control board.

 - PCB pinouts for digital and analog pins that allow interfacing with external sensors and actuators.